jonasitojonasito/tpyocoin/README.md

 tpyo alpha -10.0.0.0.0.0.1
-the first version has been released! yay!
+the frist version has been released! yay!
 -has no value yet
 -hasn''t been released as a currency